 250 byte transaction * 100 satoshis = 25,000 satoshis = 0.00025000 BTC

 Simply put, the more unspent outputs that are used to form a transaction, the larger the transaction will be in bytes.
-By default, Samourai creates larger transactions than average.
-You can configure Samourai to create the smallest possible transactions.
+By default, Samourai creates larger transactions than average with some of its privacy features (such as STONEWALL).
+A larger transaction will consequentially incur slightly greater costs in miner fees for a given transaction.
+You can still configure Samourai to create the smallest possible transactions as needed.